tofuandeve/concentration-game/README.md

 1. Add more cards to the game.
 1. Add a “New Game” button to your UI which ends the current game in progress and begins a brand new game.
-1. Currently the cards in the Model are not randomized (that’s why matching cards end up always in the same place in our UI).
-Shuffle the cards in Concentration’s init() method.
 1. Give your game the concept of a “theme”.
 A theme determines the set of emoji from which cards are chosen.
 All emoji in a given theme are related by that theme.
 See the Hints for example themes.
 Your game should have at least 6 different themes and